Mor Mindful Therapy & Psychiatry + Psychologist + Anxiety Counseling

 Dialectical Behavior Therapy Skills in Boynton Beach & Boca Raton, Florida

 DBT helps patients understand that they are not alone in their concerns and struggles.

-Dr. Adam Friedman & Adriane Schmitt, LMHC, perform Dialectical Behavioral Therapy (DBT) sessions at our Boynton Beach office.
+Dr. Katrina Verdon, Psy.
+D., performs Dialectical Behavioral Therapy (DBT) sessions at our Boynton Beach office.

 Learn More About Dialectical Behavior Therapy

 Dialectical Behavior Therapy (DBT) is a specific form of therapy that teaches skills which have been clinically proven to help people better handle overwhelming emotions, recurring thoughts/worries, and difficulties maintaining boundaries in their relationships.
 Created by Marsha Linehan, PhD, DBT makes life easier by teaching skills that help people avoid making the difficult situations that arise in life worse through our actions and emotions.
-In essence, DBT works on the “steam in the pipe”, the underlying causes that result in unhealthy behaviors.
+In essence, DBT works on the “pressure in the valve”, the underlying causes that result in unhealthy behaviors.

 DBT is divided into 4 sections (modules).
 The first module is mindfulness, which is the cornerstone of DBT.
 Skills taught in this module help us understand and learn not to place judgments on our thoughts and feelings, as well as stay in the moment.
 The concept of wise mind decision making is also taught in the mindfulness module.
 The skill of wise-mind helps patients avoid making quick decisions based on emotion.